Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 It is a shame that companies today are trying to have such terms registered as a trademark and warning small roasters and coffee operators.

-As is so often the case, trendy terms in the coffee industry come from America.
+As is so often the case, trendy terms in the coffee industry come from the States.

 The normal consumer can hardly imagine anything under the term cold brew.
 Attempting a translation usually leads to rejection by the consumer.